What this policy covers

 We will not share or disclose any of your information (Profile Information or Content) with third parties except as described in this policy.
-We do not sell your information.
+We do not sell or rent your information.

 Your use of the Services.
 When you use the Services, Content you and other users created will be displayed back to you.
 Certain features of the Services, if enabled for your Internal Blog, allow you or Internal Blog administrator to make some of your Content accessible to people who are not registered users of the Internal Blog, in which case it will become accessible to anyone with a special unique public link.
 We urge you to consider the sensitivity of any data you input into the Services.

 Access by the administrator.
 You should be aware that the administrator of your Internal Blog may be able to: